sciZer0/7/v/README.md

 The Decisions are made on the following Proposals:

-* on appointing a person (possibly anonymous) to the position of the Validator-Developer (100 positions)
+* on appointing a person (possibly anonymous) to the position of Contributor (100 positions)
-* on dismissing a person (possibly anonymous) from the position of the Validator-Developer.
+* on dismissing a person (possibly anonymous) from the position of Contributor.
-* on changing – either increasing or decreasing – the rate of the GTT by 5%
+* on changing – either increasing or decreasing – the donation rate by 5%

-The Appointing/Dismissing Proposal is just a specific Public Address (the public key of a keypair) which is associated with a certain person (possibly anonymous), relying on the person’s declaring.

-The applicant (person) in order to prove their qualification and usefulness for the Vote blockchain, can use Hyde Park.
+The applicant (person) in order to prove their qualification and usefulness for the Vote blockchain, and through this become Contributor, can use Hyde Park.